 Your tenancy agreement says that, you need to give us four weeks’ written notice.
 The notice period starts on the Monday after we receive your written notice and, as long as you have included all the details we need, we will write back to you to confirm the date your tenancy will end.
 You will continue to be charged rent during the notice period.

-Notice can be given either by writing a letter, completing the notice to quit form, or, if you have contacted us by email in the past, by sending an email with the details to email@example.com
+Notice can be given either by writing a letter, completing a notice to quit form (see below), or, if you have contacted us by email in the past, by sending an email with the details to email@example.com

 For joint tenancies, a written notice from one tenant would end the joint tenancy for both of you.

 Giving notice can also be done for you by someone with the legal power to deal with your affairs, such as a relative with power of attorney.

 Legally the tenancy cannot continue if you change your mind about giving your notice., so you need to be sure that you want to end your tenancy before you give notice.
 We may be able to extend the notice period in some circumstances, for example if you are moving to a new home that is not ready yet.
 The neighbourhood team can give you more information about this.

 When we receive your written notice, we will contact you to arrange a property inspection.
 This is important because our surveyor will visit you to make sure the property is clean, tidy, and in good condition.
 During the visit, we will discuss repairs that you may need to do before leaving.
 If you have made alterations to your home, the surveyor will need to see a permission letter or relevant certificate.

 All keys must be returned to us, clearly marked with your property address, by 11am on the Monday your tenancy is due to end.
 If you do not return the keys to us by this time, your tenancy will continue and you will be liable for rent each week until the keys are returned.